 In addition to the previous screening method, crowdsourcing environments allow requesters to use additional screening methods to ensure workers eligibility:

 Requesters can begin the test with questions that pertain to exclusion criteria.
-For example, if interested in recruiting participants who aren’t color blind, a requester could ask participants if they are color blind, then decide upon their answer whether they should participate in the test.
+For example, if interested in recruiting participants who aren’t color blind, a requester could ask participants if they are color blind, then decide upon their answer whether they can participate in the test.
 In a situation where participants are not eligible but have answered the eligibility questions, requesters must inform participants that they have not met the eligibility criteria and must compensate workers for the time they took to answer the eligibility questions and then excuse them from the study.

 Crowdsourcing platforms with APIs allow researchers to write software that collects information about the user to determine eligibility.
 For example, if an experimenter is interested in workers who are viewing tests in a specific browser or ones who are using a specific operating system, or specific device form factors, researchers can write a web program on their own servers to request the information with common programming languages.
 In addition, researchers can use scripts to record the ID that the crowdsourcing platform assigns to the participant.
 Researchers can use this information to determine participants’ eligibility for future studies.
 In the case that the worker is not eligible to participate based upon the answer to a question, researchers can either screen participants during the data analysis or inform participants that they have not met the eligibility criteria while compensating them for the time they took to answer the eligibility questions and excusing them from the study.

-Compensation and
+Compensation and Incentives

 Similar to compensations given to participants in a laboratory setting, compensation in a crowdsourcing environment is determined by the requester.
 In crowdsourcing, compensation is used as a way to tempt participants to partake in a test and the value must be relevant to the amount of time it takes the worker to complete a test.
 The greatest benefit to paying participants more is that the data collection happens quicker.
 As other research has shown, there does not seem to be a quality increase with higher amounts of pay.
 If payments are high enough, it only takes a few hours to get a few hundred participants.
 One potential limitation to high pay rates is the allure to “game” the system.

+Although the amount of payment may influence speed of test, it might also cause bias by higher user ratings [1, 2].
+An explicit test instruction, to make the worker clear that is not necessary to “please” the employer, will overcome this issue.

 We do not know the optimal pay but experienced higher than normal random responses when the pay rate exceeded the usual rates for most crowdsourcing studies.

 Handling human subjects